 - 6.4 As noted above, although the town is surrounded by high quality natural and amenity space, access to these is limited, as is green space provision in the built-up area.
-Access to and extensions of the green infrastructure network is required, including the potential retrofitting of existing streets and spaces. - 6.5 The existing network of streets within South Woodham Ferrers include, in places, mown grass verges.
+Access to and extensions of the green infrastructure network is required, including the potential retrofitting of existing streets and spaces. - The existing network of streets within South Woodham Ferrers include, in places, mown grass verges.
 These provide scope to integrate street tree planting and other landscaping, including raingardens and planting of wildflowers.
 This would transform the nature of the urban environment, providing a link between the built area and surrounding green space, whilst also enhancing biodiversity and flood management.
 Replanting mown verges with wildflowers would also bring cost benefits, reducing the need for regular maintenance.
+The City Council has pledged to plant a tree for all its residents.
+These spaces are ideal locations for such an initiative.